Registering your foreign company in Spain

 While many Spaniards of the opposite sex will greet each other with a kiss on both cheeks, this is not as common in business relationships unless you know the other party well.
 It is wisest to offer a handshake, and if a kiss is appropriate, the Spanish party will initiate it.
 (And note that you don't kiss their cheeks.
 You kiss the air while touching cheeks.)

 Addressing a person

-Spanish people have two first names and two surnames, composed of their father's first surname and their mother's first surname.
+Spanish people have two first names and two last names, composed of their father's first last name and their mother's first last name.
 Use Señor (Sr.) or Señora (Sra.) as you would Mr. or Mrs.

 In the first meeting, Spaniards will want to become acquainted with you before proceeding with business, so you should be accommodating and answer any questions about your background and family life.
 Spaniards will really check to see if you are honest and reliable, to know they can place their trust in your products or business before starting a relationship.